barisgit/wikly/README.md

-# Wiki.js Exporter
+# Wikly

-A command-line tool to export content from a Wiki.js instance using the GraphQL API.
+A command-line tool to export and analyze content from a Wiki.js instance using the GraphQL API.
 This is a **read-only** tool that will not make any changes to your Wiki.js content.

 ## Features